-The most commonly known and probably the most distinct of the unexplained features on Mars is the face at Cydonia.
-This face was originally found by two engineers contracted for NASA named, Vincent DiPietro and Gregory Molenaar.
-The two found images of the face taken by NASA’s Viking satellites which became a source of study and debate that continues to this day.
+The most commonly known and probably the most distinct of the unexplained features can be seen in images of the face on Mars in its Cydonia region.
+This face was originally found by two NASA contractors named, Vincent DiPietro and Gregory Molenaar.
+The two found images of the face taken by NASA’s Viking satellites which became a source of study and debate that continues today.
 The face appears to be wearing a helmet or headdress and further analysis seems to show teeth as well as the presence of eyes in the sockets.
 The face is quite large stretching almost two miles in length and just over one mile in width.
 And despite skeptics’ view that our ability to see a face is simply a play of shadows, multiple images and lighting angles have shown that the face is symmetrical.
 Other such faces of similar size and likeness were found and imaged in an area of Mars referred to as the Utopia region.

 2. The Pyramids at Cydonia

 What makes the face at Cydonia and its location so intriguing is that there are also several pyramids there.
 One can see these pyramidal shapes which appear to be grouped together and almost too distinct to be naturally occurring.
 Some believe that the layout of the pyramids as well as other features, such as a spiraled mound and buttress walls, point to the organized layout of a city.
 In addition, one feature known as the “D&M” pyramid, is distinctly five-sided and much larger than any pyramid on Earth.